2 Ingredient Banana Pancake Recipe

 2B Mindset: These are the perfect 2B Mindset banana pancakes because the ingredients are 50% FFC and 50% protein, which is the Plate It requirement for a 2B Mindset breakfast.
 Be sure to also track your toppings.

-close up of a stack of banana pancakes topped with sliced bananas and syrup
+White plate with a stack of banana pancakes topped with sliced bananas and syrup.

 4.84 from 18 ratings